SecretFoundation/SecretWebsite/content/committees/index.md

 ##### Purpose

-- Build and Maintain the forward face the Secret Network.
+- To oversee ongoing build and maintainence of scrt.network

 ##### Goals

-- Manage website and design roadmaps.
+- An ongoing website and design roadmap
-- Provide ideation and feedback to developers and designer.
-- Identify and agree on content initiatives that require funding.
-- Provide a link between the broader community and the website developers and designers.
+- Weekly reviews of current build and of latest Figma's
+- An engaged group of members that represents the community as a whole

 ##### Responsibilities

+- Provide a link between the broader community and the website developers and designers
+- Provide ideation and feedback for developers and designers
-Provide communitee oversight and approval for website and design initiatives, both volunteer and paid.
+- Provide community endorsement for website and design initiatives, both volunteer and paid
+- Provide oversight of community fund spends for the website

 </template>